BOOKING CONDITIONS

 13.4 For Africa & Egypt itineraries we require passport information at the time of deposit, and for travel to Asia, we required passport information prior to, or at, final payment due date.
 For certain itineraries, empty pages may be required within your passport for visa and/or immigration requirements.
 Ensuring these requirements are met is your responsibility and you should check these with the relevant embassies and/or consulates prior to travel.
 We do not accept any responsibility if you cannot travel if you have not complied with the relevant requirements in force prior to, and at the time of, travel.

-13.5 It is also your responsibility to check all compulsory and recommended health requirements, including vaccinations, prior to travel and to ensure that you are in receipt of all and any necessary vaccination certificates and other health documentation.
+13.5 It is also your responsibility to check all compulsory and recommended health requirements, including vaccinations, prior to travel and to ensure that you are in posession of any necessary vaccination certificates and other health documentation.
 The costs of obtaining any such documentation are your responsibility and we are unable to accept any responsibility or liability if your travel arrangements are affected as a result of the failure to do so by yourself or any member of your party.

-13.6 You must provide us with full details of any existing medical conditions, allergies or disabilities that may affect your travel arrangements (including, in particular, any accommodation requirements) at the time of your booking.
+13.6 You must provide us with full details of any existing medical conditions, allergies or disabilities that may affect your travel arrangements (including, in particular, any accommodation requirements) at the time of booking.
 If in our reasonable opinion your chosen travel arrangements are not suitable for your medical condition or disability or you are not travelling with someone who can provide all assistance you may reasonably require, we have the right to refuse to accept the booking.
 If you do not give us full details of your medical condition or disability we may also cancel the booking if in our reasonable opinion, the travel arrangements are not suitable, or you are not travelling with someone who can provide all assistance reasonably required.
 If we cancel your booking as a result of this, the cancellation charges set out in Clause 6.1 above will apply.

 13.7 Information on foreign travel is provided and regularly updated by the Foreign and Commonwealth Office.
 Details can be found at www.gov.uk/foreign-travel-advice and www.gov.uk/knowbeforeyougo